naumch1k/4e015a/improvements-proposal.md

 That may happen that API returns an error.
 If so, I want to let the user know that.

 For the cases when awaiting an API response, got no data, or API returned an error, I will probably want to hide pagination.
 So conditional for that also.

+### Part of this application uses the package nanoid to generate keys.
+What issue would this cause for generating keys in React?

+Per package docs, nanoid function will generate new keys on each render which is against the purpose for keys in React.
+Keys must be unique and stable for React to identify which items have changed, are added, or are removed.

+Using nanoid to generate keys can negatively impact performance and cause issues with the component state.